 Project process and expected outcomes

 This project will develop and field test an expanded scope commercial boiler tune-up protocol that goes beyond burner adjustments, to provide a comprehensive review of adjustments to boiler control settings that increase energy savings.
 A protocol for performing commercial boiler control tune-ups will involve collaboration with a number of industry professionals.
 Field tests will be conducted in approximately 20 buildings to evaluate costs, savings, operations, persistence, and market and implementation issues.
-This will provide information that utilities can use to plan CIP program additions or modifications that achieve more boiler “tune-up” savings towards their 1.5 percent savings goal, and can be used to add boiler control adjustment measure(s) to the Technical Resource Manual (TRM).
+This will provide information that utilities can use to plan CIP program additions or modifications that achieve more boiler “tune-up” savings towards their 1.5 percent savings goal, and can be used to add boiler control adjustment measure(s) to the Technical Reference Manual (TRM).

 This project is supported by a grant from the Minnesota Department of Commerce, Division of Energy Resources through the Conservation Applied Research and Development (CARD) program, which is funded by Minnesota ratepayers.